Kristina01111000/Drws_site/README.md

 	- bottom right practical earth corner "here and now corner" -"being practical is good!" underneath it

 - remove its free from the activity page
-- make hot links a different color, red? for now try to change just the documentary one
+- make hot links a different color, red? for now try to change just the documentary one -> leave it be for now

 - created powerpoint course, additional free course?